entertainment, Film Reviews

 Jennifer Lawrence Shines in The Hunger Games

-This film vaguely reminded me of a film I saw back in the day called Logan’s Run starring Farrah Fawcett and Michael York.
-It too was a sci-fi flick that dealt with life in the 23rd century where humans were free to just live…that is unless you were 30.
+Vaguely reminding me of one of my teen fav’s Logan’s Run starring Farrah Fawcett and Michael York, a sci-fi flick that dealing with life in the 23rd century where humans were free to just live…that is unless you were 30.
 Once you turned 30, you were terminated during a ceremony called ‘carousel.’
 Of course, who wants to be snuffed out at 30, so some folks tried to run only to be tracked down by the Sandman and killed.
 Needless to say, very intense for my little teen age brain at the time.

-Also, unlike most, I did not have the good fortune of reading the book THE HUNGER GAMES until after I viewed the fillm, which being a sci-fi, adventure, thriller kind of gal I thouroughly enjoyed.
-What I did not enjoy was while reading the book, I learned that the lead character, Katniss Everdeen portrayed wonderfully by Jennifer Lawrence in the film version, was of native american descent.
-I have to say that beng an African American actress, I was a little annoyed that Katniss couldn’t have been Zoe Saldana or another woman of color.
+What I did not enjoy while reading the book, was learning, Katniss Everdeen portrayed wonderfully by Jennifer Lawrence in the film version, was of Indigenous descent.
+Being an African American actress, I was a little annoyed that Katniss couldn’t have been Zoe Saldaña or another woman of color.
 Now, that I have had my two cents to say about that.
-Let me get back to The Hunger Games…LOL.
+Let me get back to The Hunger Games.

 Leave a Reply